STORM: Segment, Track, and Object Re-Localization from a Single Image: Experimental Details

 \subsection{Hardware Information}

-All experiments are conducted on a server equipped with an AMD EPYC 7343 16-Core Processor (2.0–3.2 GHz, 64 threads), 500 GB of DDR4 RAM with an additional 8 GB swap space, and an NVIDIA RTX A6000 GPU with 48 GB of GDDR6 memory.
+Unless otherwise stated, training experiments are conducted on a server equipped with an AMD EPYC 7343 16-Core Processor (2.0–3.2 GHz, 64 threads), 500 GB of DDR4 RAM with an additional 8 GB swap space, and \textbf{eight NVIDIA A100 GPUs} (each with 80 GB of HBM2e memory).
+Runtime profiling is reported separately on an NVIDIA H100 GPU in Appendix~\ref{app:runtime_profile}.